thisispivi/Deep-Learning-Supermarket/README.md

 * z coordinate
 * Class

-We used just the first two files and we removed all the coordinates columns, because we don't need the position in which the photo was taken, we need just the name of the file and the class.
+Just the first two files have been used and all the coordinate columns have been removed, because the position in which the photo was taken it’s not necessary.
+So just the name of the file and the class have been used.

-For both the training and the validation set, using a bash script file, we divided all the images into folders from 00 to 15 based on their class.
+In both the training and the validation set, using a bash script file, all the images have been divided into folders from 00 to 15 based on their class.

-So we have two folders:
+So there are two folders:
-1. **ValidationSet**: in which we can find all the validation set images
+1. **ValidationSet**: in which there are all the validation set images
-2. **TrainingSet**: in which we can find all the training set images
+2. **TrainingSet**: in which there are all the training set images

 The images folder won't be in this repository because the size is too high for github.

-The organized dataset that we used can be downloaded [here](https://mega.nz/file/VZ0ShDyI#_1tMgy4y_AEkdYv2BERWRVfuXxc07RWdKVL2V8p54cw).
+The organized dataset that has been used can be downloaded [here](https://mega.nz/file/VZ0ShDyI#_1tMgy4y_AEkdYv2BERWRVfuXxc07RWdKVL2V8p54cw).

 # How the project works
-In this section we will explain how the project works.
+This section will explain how the project works.

 ## Variables tuning
 In the first part of the code it is possible to configure the code variables.
-This part is useful to enable or disable some parts of the code, or to choose which classification version or pretrained network to use.
+This part is useful to enable or disable some parts of the code and to choose which pretrained network to use.

 ### Print configuration
 These variables to enable or disable some part of the code.